build-your-own-internet/byoi/chapters/002-smol-internet/README.md

 count isn't the number of packets dropped in total; it's the number of packets dropped _by tcpdump_.
 Specifically, `tcpdump` would drop those packets [because of buffer overflow](https://unix.stackexchange.com/questions/144794/why-would-the-kernel-drop-packets).

-Next time, on gotime:
-1. make boudi do it has the ability to forward packets that are not destined for itself onto other machines
-2. Explore what is DHCP and how? (is this part of this chapter?)